NCBI-Hackathons/seqacademy/README.md

 Finally the results are visualized.

-The model organism for this project is Yeast i.e. Saccharomyces cerevisiae.
+The model organism for this project is Yeast i.e. <i>Saccharomyces cerevisiae</i>.

 # RNA-Seq